ManiGhazaee/CPU/README.md

 with `a` and `b` hard coded.

+[Prime generator](./examples/prime_generator.txt) code that generates and prints prime numbers from 1 to 100

 [Interrupt](./examples/interrupt.txt) a simple code that simulates an interrupt. prints `"interrupt handled"` if it has successfully executed interrupt code. prints `"test finished successfully"` if value in accumulator is the same before and after interrupt handle, else prints `"test failed"`